thoughtbot/paperclip/README.md

     Paperclip.options[:command_path] = "/usr/local/bin/"

-If you're on Mac OSX, you'll want to run the following with Homebrew:
+If you're on Mac OS X, you'll want to run the following with Homebrew:

     brew install imagemagick

-If you are dealing with pdf uploads or running the test suite, also run:
+If you are dealing with pdf uploads or running the test suite, you'll also need GhostScript to be installed.
+On Mac OS X, you can also install that using Homebrew:

     brew install gs

 Installation
 ------------